 So, what exactly is an Ogham Stone?

 An Ogham Stone is unique to Ireland and Wales and is a stone that has carvings in it now considered to be examples of early written Irish.
-They’re read from bottom to top and are simplistic enough that you can translate like a secret code.
+They’re read from bottom to top and are simple enough that you can translate like a secret code.
 Finding meaning in the translation is something entirely different.

-What’s interesting is that most stones found today are comprised of a list names.
-For this reason, I can’t help but compare the Ogham Stone to the West Coast Native American practice of carving totem poles as a means of communicating important events and messages to the community; like a bulletin board.
+What’s interesting is that most stones found today are comprised of a list of names.
+For this reason, I can’t help but compare the Ogham Stone to the West Coast Indigenous practice of carving totem poles as a means of communicating important events and messages to the community; like a bulletin board.
 Most totems are abandoned when the tribe migrates to their seasonal locations and are lost to the rot of the forest.

 The pictured Ogham stone comes from Derrynane; found at the entrance to Derrynane House.
-The stone has been carbon dated to 500-550 AD and was found preserved in a bed of sand close to its current location.
+The stone has been carbon-dated to 500-550 AD and was found preserved in a bed of sand close to its current location.